fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 However, years later, after that generation died, people slowly forgot the purpose of those statues.
 Shaitaan now came to their descendants and told them that their predecessors used to worship these statues for rain and other blessings.
 Due to a lack of knowledge, they were fooled by Shaitaan into worshiping the idols, which then their descendants followed as well.

 Thus, Shaitaan introduced idol worship among the people of Nuh ﷺ  .
-So strong was their belief in the idols that later when Prophet Nuhﷺ    asked them to worship Allah alone, they would not listen.
+So strong was their belief in the idols that later when Prophet Nuh ﷺ    asked them to worship Allah alone, they would not listen.

-    "They put their fingers in their ears, covered themselves with their garments, persisted, and were arrogant with [great] arrogance."
+    They put their fingers in their ears, covered themselves with their garments, persisted, and were arrogant with [great] arrogance.
     Quran 71:7

 ### How Shaitan Plans his Tricks